xiaenhua/CandiSSR/README.md

 Alternatively, you can download all the requirments from our website at: http://www.plantkingdomgdb.com/CandiSSR/requirments/

-After downloading and installing all the dependent software and packages You can install the pipeline fllowing the below steps:
+After downloading and installing all the dependent software and packages, you can install the pipeline fllowing the below steps:
  1) download the file CandiSSR.tar.gz
  2) unpack CandiSSR.tar.gz
  3) cd CandiSSR